-London commuters warned of ‘cash mountain’ left on dormant Oyster cards
+London commuters warned of £321 million ‘cash mountain’ left on dormant Oyster cards

 -

-London commuters warned of ‘cash mountain’ left on dormant Oyster cards
+London commuters warned of £321 million ‘cash mountain’ left on dormant Oyster cards

 Transport for London (TfL) is being urged to encourage more people to get their money back from dormant Oyster cards on the 15th anniversary of the electronic travel cards.